 Corporation tax ring fence: onshore allowance - definition of site

-The onshore allowance differs from existing field allowances (OT21400) in that it is widened to include activities relating to a site which is defined at CTA2010\S356BC.
+The onshore allowance differs from the then existing field allowances in that it is widened to include activities relating to a site which is defined at CTA2010\S356BC.

 For the purposes of Chapter 8 a site (except in the expression “drilling and extraction site”) means:

-The definition of site thus covers conventional and unconventional oil and gas areas under (a) and (b), although conventional oil and gas would typically fall under (b).
+The definition of site thus covers conventional and unconventional oil and gas areas under (1) and (2), although conventional oil and gas would typically fall under (2).